jrothwell/VersionedCodable/README.md

 ## Testing

-**It is a very good idea to write acceptance tests that decode old versions of your types.** This will give you confidence that all your exisitng data still makes sense in your current data model, and that your migrations are doing the right thing.
+**It is a very good idea to write acceptance tests that decode old versions of your types.** This will give you confidence that all your existing data still makes sense in your current data model, and that your migrations are doing the right thing.

 `VersionedCodable` provides the infrastructure to make these kinds of migrations easy, but you still need to think carefully about how you map fields between different versions of your types.
 Type safety isn't a substitute for testing.